 - 10:00-11:30 nap 1

-*Yes, sometimes that means you’ll have to wake your baby up!
-This is important so we don’t cut into overnight sleep (the goal is 11-12 hours) and so bedtime doesn’t get pushed back too late.
+*Yes, sometimes that means you’ll have to wake your baby up from nap two!
+When on a two-nap schedule, we are aiming for no more than 3 hours of daytime sleep.
+This is important so we don’t cut into overnight sleep (the goal is 11-12 hours) and so bedtime doesn’t get pushed back much later.

 How to Switch from an Awake Window Schedule to a Set Two-Nap Schedule